Subjects and Curriculum | Epsom College

 Business BTEC

-The BTEC diploma requires students to complete eight modules, of which three are assessed externally, all across a two-year programme.
+The BTEC Diploma requires students to complete eight modules, of which three are assessed externally, all across a two-year programme.
 There are six mandatory units in the qualification, which include:

 • Developing a Marketing Campaign